 This specialist will fit into the “GuildHouse”.

 Defines what it will cost to buy and sell the item.
 Legendary items should cost more then common items.
+You can have a look at other items to compare prices in the same rarity range.

 <ModOps>